JLDC/literer/README.md

 git clone https://github.com/JLDC/literer   # Clone the repository cd("literer")                               # Change the directory
 pip install .                               # Install the package with pip

+# To uninstall the package again, just use
+# pip uninstall literer
 ```

 ## Usage